AktechLabs/cirun-docs/docs/reference/yaml.md

 ## Runners: `runners`

-It containers the spec for the runners that will be spun on each commit.
+It contains the spec for the runners that will be spun on each commit.

 ```yml
 runners: